nicolasferrari/Linux-Server-Configuration/README.md

 # Linux-Server-Configuration

-I would describe the steps in order to set up and configure a Linux Server, based on an instance of lightsail Amazon Web Service.
+I would describe the steps in order to set up and configure a Linux Server, based on an instance on Lightsail Amazon Web Service that would host a Flask app.
 This was part of the Full Stack Developer Nano Degree course from Udacity and the project was Linux Server Configuration.

-Information about Lightsail Linux Instance:
+Information about Amazon Lightsail Linux Instance:

 Public IP Address: 3.82.189.241